 - Maintain clean classrooms and storage spaces.

-- Attend all camp staff meetings.
+- Attend all summer staff meetings.

 - Be responsible for classroom management and uphold appropriate participant behavior.